G-Redos/MAKERS-Careers/structure/README.md

 ## ONGOING WORKSHOPS

 Our technical and job-hunting workshops are under construction at the moment as we create new content.
 There is recorded content you can watch in two slack channels which will be new to you.
-We'll probably let you know about new workshops there, too.
+We'll let you know about new workshops there, too.
 You're not missing out on workshops btw, the existing ones are now all in the Careers Bootcamp.

 #### jh_consolidators
 Join this slack channel to view recorded technical workshops and find out about new workshops coming.